n8tmps/airbnb-analysis-sd/README.md

 <h2>Insights</h2>
 <p>From the analyis carried out, I was able to gain the following insights:</p>
 <p>
-            1. The neighborhoods with the highest number of listings are <b>Mission Bay, Pacific Beach, La Jolla, Ocean Beach, and North Hills.</b>
+            1. The neighborhoods with the highest number of bookings are <b>Mission Bay, Pacific Beach, La Jolla, Ocean Beach, and North Hills.</b>
       <br> 2.
-The most expensive neighbourhoods to book are <b>Torrey Pines, Moreno Mission, La Jolla, Wooded ARea, and Del Cerro.</b>
+The most expensive neighbourhoods to book are <b>Torrey Pines, Moreno Mission, La Jolla, Wooded Area, and Del Cerro.</b>
+      <br> 3.
+The hosts with the most listings are <b>Surf Style, Bluewater Vacation Homes, Coast Vacation Homes, Evan, and La Jolla.</b>
 </p>

 </html>